ushaan01/Facebook-Login-Functionality-Manual-Testing-JIRA-Report/README.md

 Facebook Login Functionality — Manual Testing

-🔍 Project Summary:
+📋 Project Summary:

-This repository contains a small manual testing suite for the Facebook login functionality with JIRA report.
+This repository contains a small manual testing suite for the Facebook login functionality.

+The testing includes manual test case documentation, execution results, and bug reporting in Jira

 The goal is to validate login behavior for positive and negative scenarios and to record results.